thenumbernine/lua_to_js/README.md

 	- Lua `th = coroutine.create(function() ... end)` <-> JS `th = function()*{ ... }`

-	- ... and then every single function-call within the JS code needs a 'yield' prefixing it ... ugh who thought that up.

 	- Lua `coroutine.yield(a,b,c, ...)` <-> JS `yield [a,b,c,...];`

 	- Lua `x,y,z = coroutine.resume(th)` <-> JS `[x,y,z] = th.next();`

+	- ... and then every single JS-function-call within the JS code needs a 'yield*' prefixing it ... ugh who thought that up.
+		Does that imply anything?
+Any extra overhead to `yield*` preceding  every function call?
+		For that reason, maybe only insert these `yield*`'s on functions which are passed into `coroutine.create`/`coroutine.wrap`.

 - Optimize `pairs` / `ipairs` with an iterator-based implementation.